16mdiqbal/cron-job-backend/FASTAPI_MIGRATION_PLAN.md

 | Viewer token → Write endpoint | 403 Forbidden | ✅ |

 ### Phase 4: Response Parity Tests

+Automated tests cover response **shape** and auth enforcement for all Phase 4 endpoints.
+Use the curl/jq workflow below if you want to validate **cross-stack response parity** against a running Flask + FastAPI instance.

 For each read-only endpoint, compare Flask and FastAPI responses: